David Fincher: 2013–present: Collaborations with Netflix

-Between 2016 and 2019, Fincher directed, produced and served as showrunner for another series, Mindhunter, starring Holt McCallany and Jonathan Groff.
+Between 2016 and 2019, Fincher directed, produced and served as showrunner for another series, Mindhunter, starring Holt McCallany, Jonathan Groff and Anna Torv.
 The series, based on the book Mindhunter: Inside the FBI's Elite Serial Crime Unit, debuted on Netflix worldwide on October 13, 2017.
 He has expressed interest in eventually making a third season of Mindhunter, which was put on indefinite hold in 2020.
 In 2023, Fincher confirmed that Netflix will not be making a third season of Mindhunter, saying "I'm very proud of the first two seasons.
 But it's a very expensive show and, in the eyes of Netflix, we didn't attract enough of an audience to justify such an investment [for Season 3]."

-In June 2017, Jim Gianopulos of Paramount Pictures announced that a sequel to World War Z was "in advanced development" with Fincher and Brad Pitt.
+In June 2017, Jim Gianopulos of Paramount Pictures announced that a sequel to World War Z was "in advanced development" with Pitt and Fincher.
 Producers Dede Gardner and Jeremy Kleiner said that Fincher would begin directing it in June 2019.
 However, in February 2019, Paramount cancelled the project.
-As of 2019, Fincher serves as an executive producer for Love, Death & Robots, an animated science-fiction web series for Netflix.
+As of 2019, Fincher serves as an executive producer for Love, Death & Robots, an animated science-fiction web series created by Tim Miller for Netflix.

 In July 2019, Fincher signed on to direct Mank, a biopic about Citizen Kane screenwriter Herman J. Mankiewicz, based on a screenplay written by his late father, Jack, with Gary Oldman portraying Mankiewicz.
 Mank received a limited theatrical release on November 13, 2020, and was made available on Netflix on December 4.
-The film received ten Academy Award nominations, winning two: Best Cinematography and Best Production Design.
+The film received ten Academy Award nominations, and won two: Best Cinematography and Best Production Design.
+Wendy Ide, writing for The Guardian, praised Fincher for his nod to old Hollywood, and theatrical approach to Mank.

 Fincher served as an executive producer on a series titled Voir (2021) for Netflix.
 In 2022, Fincher made his first foray in animation directing an episode for the third season of Love, Death & Robots.
-The episode, "Bad Travelling", was written by Seven screenwriter Andrew Kevin Walker.
+The episode, "Bad Travelling", was written by Seven screenwriter Walker.
 In February 2021, it was reported that Fincher would direct an adaptation of the graphic novel The Killer for Netflix, with Walker writing the screenplay and Michael Fassbender attached to star.
 It premiered at the 80th Venice International Film Festival on September 3, 2023, began a limited theatrical release on October 27, and was released on Netflix on November 10.
 The film received generally positive reviews from critics.

 In 2024, it was reported that Fincher was interested in working on an American adaptation of the popular Korean series Squid Game and was developing it alongside a Chinatown (1974) prequel miniseries that he co-wrote with the late Robert Towne.
 It was confirmed in October 2024 that he would develop and work on the Squid Game adaptation for 2025.
-Fincher is currently directing The Adventures of Cliff Booth, a sequel to Quentin Tarantino's Once Upon a Time in Hollywood (2019), written by Tarantino and starring Brad Pitt in the lead role.
+Fincher is currently directing The Further Mis-Adventures of Cliff Booth, a sequel to Quentin Tarantino's Once Upon a Time in Hollywood (2019), written by Tarantino and starring Pitt in the lead role, marking their fourth collaboration between them.